iterative/dvc.org/content/docs/studio/get-started.md

 2. You can also make the project public by [sharing it on the web].

-## Submit experiments and track real-time metrics
+## Submit experiments and track live metrics

-1. You can also use your project to [submit new experiments] from Iterative Studio.
+1. You can use your project to [submit new experiments] from Iterative Studio.

-2. For the experiments that you submit from Iterative Studio, you can [track real-time metrics][live-metrics] by using [DVCLive].
+2. For the experiments that you submit from Iterative Studio, you can [track live metrics][live-metrics] by using [DVCLive].

 ## Use model registry